173TECH/sayn/README.md

 SAYN is a data-modelling and processing framework for automating Python and SQL tasks.
 It enables analytics teams to build robust data infrastructures in minutes.

- *Status: SAYN is under active development so some changes can be expected.*
+ *Status: SAYN is under active development so some changes can be expected.
+SAYN currently supports UNIX operating systems (macOS, Linux).*

 ## Use Cases